Reading time: About 5 minutes

 - I had pitched a national magazine on a story and, three years later (!) the editor finally called to accept.
 Too bad for me she wanted the story in just three weeks.
 I had a back injury at the time and knew that I couldn’t do the work.
 I said a polite no and told her she was free to use another writer to do the story.
 Also, a happy ending practically, if not financially.

 Have you ever had to cope with a difficult editor?
-How did you handle it?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-And congratulations to SJ, the winner of this month’s book prize, On Writing Well by William Zinsser for an Oct.
-18/17 comment on my blog.
-Anyone who comments on today’s post (or any others) by Nov.
-30/17 will be put into a draw for a copy of Metaphorically Selling by Anne Miller.
-To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+Anyone who comments on today’s post (or any others) by March 31/20 will be put in a draw for a copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+Please, scroll down to the comments, directly underneath the “related posts” links, below.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
+It’s easy!